CleverCloud/doc.clever-cloud.com/runtimes/elixir/elixir.md

 ## Create an Elixir application and add a PostreSQL database

 In the Clever Cloud web console:
 - under the organization of your choice, click new, then application.
-Select **Elixir**, then name your application and choose it's deployment zone.
+Select **Elixir**, then name your application and choose its deployment zone.
 - we prompted if you need an add-on, select **PostgreSQL**.
 Select your database size and name it.

 ## Configure your Phoenix application